Vocabulary is the key to comprehension.

 Select the categories you believe most appropriate, prepare blank models for each student, and a completed model to use as background information for teaching.
 Frayer Model sample 1 or Frayer Model sample 2 or adapted model for mathematics and logic.

-- Tell students they are going to learn how to use a Frayer model to study and describe a word (or concept ...)
+- Tell learners they are going to learn how to use a Frayer model to study and describe a word (or concept ...)

 - Identify each of the categories on the model.